inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 **Disclaimer**: The following guide assumes that you have your copy ACF Pro installed on your website or that you use InboundNow Pro that comes with ACF Pro included.
 Making powerful dynamic templates require the use of repeater fields and flexible fields which are available only with ACF Pro.

 ##Template Config
-The must-have files in a dynamic template are `config.php` which holds all the ACF fields, `index.php` that holds all the html and dynamic styling and `thumbnail.php` that is, as the name say, the thumbnail that shows up in the admin page.
+The must-have files in a dynamic template are `config.php` which holds all the ACF fields, `index.php` that holds all the html and dynamic styling and `thumbnail.png` that is, as the name say, the thumbnail that shows up in the admin page.
 You must create all your custom templates under the directory `wp-content -> uploads`.
 For example, for landing pages the basic structure of the template will be the following:
 ```
 wp-content